UnexpectedMaker/tinypico-helper/TinyPICO-Helper/README.rst

 This library adds some helper functions and useful pin assignments to make coding with TinyPICO & Arduino easier

+We will be adding this library to the Arduino IDE library manager once we get closer to shipping the TinyPICOs.

 TinyPICO Hardare Pin Assingments
 --------------------------------
 .. code-block:: c++